natelistrom/hello-world/README.md

 # hello-world
-A short description

-A longer description
+A description

-Extra stuff.

-(by one character)
+Really, all you ever need
+Not too much; just right